Skip to Main Content

 Planning a Visit

-The bistrot sits at 4 chaussée des Capucins within the château grounds , an address that is easy to locate in a town this size, though worth confirming in advance that the property's entrance is accessible from whichever direction you approach the ramparts.
+The bistrot sits at 4 chaussée des Capucins within the château grounds, an address that is easy to locate in a town this size, though worth confirming in advance that the property's entrance is accessible from whichever direction you approach the ramparts.
 Montreuil-sur-Mer is approximately 35 kilometres south of Boulogne-sur-Mer and roughly 30 kilometres from the A16 autoroute, making it practical as a lunch or dinner stop on a longer Channel-coast itinerary.
 The town is compact enough that the bistrot is walkable from any accommodation within the walls.

 Given the venue's status as a recognised part of the Château de Montreuil operation, booking ahead is advisable, particularly in the summer months when the town draws visitors from across northern France and from cross-Channel travellers.
 Walk-in availability is not something that can be guaranteed, and for a kitchen working at bistronomy price points with a focused menu, tables will fill from a relatively small local and tourist pool.
-Current hours, booking contact, and seasonal menu changes are leading confirmed directly with the château property.
+Current hours, booking contact, and seasonal menu changes are best confirmed directly with the château property.

 Budget Reality Check